Lee Atwater: Unfinished memoir and other collected papers

 When Lee's widow, Sally, died in 2021, she left his papers, including an unfinished handwritten memoir, to the University of South Carolina.

 Death

-Atwater died on March 29, 1991 after suffering from a brain tumor for a year.
-He was 40 years old.
+Atwater was diagnosed with a brain tumor in 1990 and had underwent chemotherapy and radiation therapy at Montefiore Medical Center.
+He died on March 29, 1991 at the age of 40.

 Funeral services were held at Trinity Episcopal Cathedral in Atwater's final place of residence, Columbia, South Carolina.
-Hundreds of friends, opponents, and admirers attended, including prominent politicians and major celebrities such Strom Thurmond and James Brown; President Bush, however, was on vacation in Florida and did not attend.
+Hundreds of friends, opponents, and admirers attended, including prominent politicians and major celebrities such as Strom Thurmond and James Brown; President Bush, however, was on vacation in Florida and did not attend.
 A memorial service was held at the Washington National Cathedral on April 4, 1991.
 This service was also well attended, with an estimated 1,500 mourners present; Bush attended but did not speak.
 Atwater, dressed in his jogging outfit and clutching his album, Red Hot & Blue, was buried in Greenlawn Memorial Park, Columbia, South Carolina – minutes from his childhood home.